 - Publication of the citation in a newspaper when the respondent’s whereabouts are unknown.

-If you file your divorce in Dallas County, you will immediately be subject to a “standing order”.
-The standing order has been adopted by all seven Family District Courts.
-The standing order is in place to protect persons and property during the divorce process.
+If you are filing for divorce in Dallas County you will immediately be subject to a “standing order”.
+The “standing order” has been adopted by all seven Family District Courts is in place to protect persons and property during the divorce process.
 A violation of the standing order may result in contempt proceedings being brought against the offending party.